Welcome to the third and final installment of our three part Drupal 8, Pantheon & GitKraken series.

-The monthly security release window for Drupal 8 and 7 core will take place on Wednesday, June 15.
+The monthly security release window for Drupal 8 and 7 core will take place on Wednesday, July 20.

 This does not mean that a Drupal core security release will necessarily take place on that date for any of the Drupal 8 or 7 branches, only that you should watch for one (and be ready to update your Drupal sites in the event that the Drupal security team decides to make a release).

 There will be no bug fix or feature release on this date.
-The next window for a Drupal core patch (bug fix) release for all branches is Wednesday, July 06.
+The next window for a Drupal core patch (bug fix) release for all branches is Wednesday, August 03.
 The next scheduled minor (feature) release for Drupal 8 will be on Wednesday, October 5.

 Drupal 6 is end-of-life and will not receive further security releases.

 If you are using the Special Menu Items module to add things like HRs and unlinked titles to your menus, you might run into the Breadcrumb issue.

 If you have a non-linked menu item it may show up on your breadcrumbs as a plain text title which you may not want to see.
 There are a number of issues for this in the modules queue, but as far as I can tell it has not been fixed.